vinvsv97/webpack-demo/README.md

 The `output` property is itself an object with more details about the output (rather than an array of possible outputs).
 The above example says that we should output into the `dist` folder (in the current directory), combining the code into a file called `bundle.js`.

+Since we don't have webpack installed globally (which you're welcome to do if you wish `npm install -g webpack`), we'll need to add to our `package.json` file, to tell `npm` what to do with our local files!

 Adding to your `package.json` file, we'll need to update the `scripts` key:
 ```
 ...